 A VPN for torrenting must allow you to download unlimited torrents.
 And most VPN providers offer unlimited bandwidth.
-But you must also make sure that the max speed is high enough.
-Otherwise, you'll have to wait for hours to download movies.
-And that's not the point here.
+But you must also make sure that the max download speeds are high enough.
+Otherwise, you’ll have to wait for hours to download movies.
+And that’s not the point here.

 It may not be obvious, but VPN providers can allow torrenting and file-sharing, or not.
 It’s their network and they can be held liable when you download copyrighted content.
 Because copyright trolls know what IP addresses are used.
 Then, they can contact your VPN supplier and send a copyrights infringement notice.

 Don’t try to download torrents with a VPN provider hostile to this file-sharing protocol, or you could harm your privacy and security.
 The exact opposite of what you’re trying to achieve.